 MARY ANNE ZAMMIT

 Mary Anne is a graduate from the University of Malta in Social Work, in Probation Services, in Diplomatic Studies and in Masters in Probation.
 Mary Anne has also obtained a Diploma in Freelance and Feature Writing from the London School of Journalism.
 Mary Anne paints, writes poetry, novels and articles both in Maltese and in English and is the author of three fiction books in Maltese; the first book was Id-Dell ta’ l-Eżmeraldi, and Ir-Raġel l-Iswed, the latter was awarded a prize by MAPA (Maltese Association of Authors and Publishers) This was followed by a fiction book with the title Stupru (Rape).
 In 2005 Marie Anne attended for a script writing workshop in Sitges, Spain.
 The book was presented in the literary section in the festival; Woman Creators of the Two Seas.
 Woman and Tradition, held in Thessaloniki, Greece between the 28 August and 04 September 2006.
 The Festival was organized by the Unesco Centre for Women and Peace in the Balkans.
 In 2008 the novel Torn Velvet was published and exhibited at the New Title Show Case at the London Book Fair between the 14 and 16 April 2008.
 The same book was published by the Mental Health Group with the title Shattered Wings.
 In 2009 Mary Anne's fourth book in Maltese Tfal Misruqa, (Kidnapped Children) a novel about the reality of missing children and child pornography, was published.
 In 2009 the Marie Anne's short story My Son, My Past was highly commended in the Aesthetica Annual Creative Competition UK.
 In 2010 two poems were published in the Strand book for International Poetry by Strand Publishers UK.
 In 2015, the novel Dawn in Seville was published.
 In 2015 one of Mary Anne‘s poem has been set to music and performed during the Mdina Cathedral Art Biennale by Maestro Reuben Pace.
 Mary Anne‘s literary work was also featured in Literature Today, Volumes 4, 5 and 6.
 Other two poems were published in 2016 in Taj Mahal Review Volume 15, published by Cyberwit India.
 One other poem was published in the New English Verse in 2016, and in Praxis online magazine for Arts and Literature.
-Mary Anne has also contributed to WAR and BETRAYAL, THE SEASONS and THE CHALLENGES OF FINDING LOVE.
+Mary Anne has also contributed to WAR and BETRAYAL, THE SEASONS and EMPOWERMENT.

 Mary, originally from the Outer Hebrides, is a member of Huntly Writers in the North-East of Scotland.
 She writes occasional verse in both English and in her native language of Gaelic.
 Mary has contributed to LONELY.